RNA silencing: Mechanism

-For an animated explanation of the mechanism of RNAi by Nature Reviews, see the External Links section below.

 Biological functions

 Immunity against viruses or transposons

 RNA silencing is the mechanism that our cells (and cells from all kingdoms) use to fight RNA viruses and transposons (which originate from our own cells as well as from other vehicles).
 In the case of RNA viruses, these get destroyed immediately by the mechanism cited above.
 In the case of transposons, it's a little more indirect.
 Since transposons are located in different parts of the genome, the different transcriptions from the different promoters produce complementary mRNAs that can hybridize with each other.
 When this happens, the RNAi machinery goes into action, debilitating the mRNAs of the proteins that would be required to move the transposons themselves.